cmacq2/multistrap-plasma-phone/reprepro/README.md

  ```

 Please note: rebuilding/reconfiguring the repository currently throws away the old data, including any packages you uploaded.
 So it's not very
 useful other than to start over from scratch.
-For updating your repository, set up the incoming queue in your repository configuration
+To update your repository, set up the incoming queue in your repository configuration
 (project_dir/reprepro/incoming.in), upload the packages with *.changes files to the incoming directory and use the `build` target to process
-incoming packages.
+incoming packages instead.